Zinnia Growth and Care Guide

 The flowers of Zinnias are the true show-stoppers, offering a spectacular range of sizes, shapes, and colors that make them one of the most versatile garden flowers.
 Bloom sizes for Zinnia elegans vary from small, 1-inch blossoms on compact varieties to giant, 6-inch flowers on cultivars like Benary’s Giant, making them suitable for everything from container gardens to statement flower beds.
 Zinnia angustifolia blooms are charming floribunda blooms in 1-1.5 inch spreads.

 Zinnia elegans blooms come in single-petaled, semi-double, and fully double forms, with some resembling daisies while others mimic the intricate layers of dahlias.
 Their colors span almost the entire spectrum, from classic red, yellow, and orange to softer shades of pink, white, and even green, with bi-colored and patterned varieties adding further interest.
 Blooming profusely from spring to fall, these vibrant flowers not only brighten gardens but also attract pollinators, adding ecological value to their aesthetic appeal.
 Similarly, Zinnia angustifolia has semi-double blooms resembling a daisy, but colors are limited to white, gold and orange.
-This profuse bloomer provides gorgeous flowers from spring to fall.
+This profuse bloomer provides gorgeous flowers from Spring to Fall.

 Are Zinnias Annual or Perennial?